Serving Court Papers

 With this type of service, the claim must be served at least 25 days before the court date.
 If they are served outside of Los Angeles County, this must be done at least 30 days before the court date.

 If the person you are suing has a private mailbox (not a U.S. post office box) the claim can be given to the person in charge of the private mailbox location.

 You cannot use substitute service when serving a Subpoena or serving someone a notice of a Judgment Debtor Hearing.

 Who must be served?

 - An individual, serve the claim to the person.
 If suing a minor 12 years of age or older, serve the minor and the parent or guardian.
 If the minor is under the age of 12, only the parent or guardian must be served.

 - A business, serve the claim to the owner or a person in charge.
-If it’s a partnership, serve the claim to one of the partners.
+If you are suing a partnership under its business name, serve one of the partners.
 If you are suing a business AND its partners, serve each partner.

 - A corporation, limited partnership, or limited liability company, serve the claim to the Agent for Service or an officer of the corporation.
 The Agent for Service receives legal papers for the corporation.